kyleko1234/myEasyLedger/rest_api/Documentation/Account/Contents/Create an Account.md

 ### Create an account
 Endpoint: `POST /account`

-Authorization: AccountGroup must be provided.
-User must have EDIT permissions for the associated Organization.
+Authorization: User must have EDIT permissions for the associated Organization.

 Creates an account with the values of the parameters passed.
 ___